-- 1) By January 1, 2022 and every four years thereafter, a utility must develop a four-year clean energy implementation plan (CEIP) that includes interim targets for meeting the standards and specific targets for energy efficiency, demand response and renewable resources.
+- I-937 Related - Those utilities subject to current RPS law must continue to comply with that law.
+(Section 11) - The UTC and Commerce must adopt rules to streamline implementation of 5116 with RCW 19.285 (Section 10) - Starting in 2020 incremental federal hydro will qualify as an eligible renewable resource under I-937.
+(Section 28(12)(g)) A REC from incremental federal hydro may only be used in the year it is generated, is retired by the purchasing utility and used only once.
+(Section 29(2)(e)(ii)(A)) - If a qualifying utility serves 100% of average annual electric load with renewables and/or resources, they are not required to purchase additional eligible renewables beyond that 100%.
+(Section 29(2)(m)) - Planning - By January 1, 2022 and every four years thereafter, a utility must develop a four-year clean energy implementation plan (CEIP) that includes interim targets for meeting the standards and specific targets for energy efficiency, demand response and renewable resources.
 The CEIP must be informed by the utility's clean energy action plan (CEAP) (see section 14(1)(1)), identify specific actions to be taken that are consistent with the IRP and resource adequacy, and demonstrate progress toward the standards.
-(Section 6(1)(b)) - 2) Clean energy implementation plans and interim targets are approved by the Commission for IOU's and adopted by governing board for the COU's.
+(Section 6(1)(b)) - Clean energy implementation plans and interim targets are approved by the Commission for IOU's and adopted by governing board for the COU's.
 The commission or the board can require more stringent targets, adjust the targets, or expedite the targets if that doesn't delay achievement of the goals, maintains safety and reliability, meets the standards at the lowest reasonable cost and risk and ensures the all customers benefit.
-(Section 6(1)(c) and 6(2)(b)) - 3) Updates IRP existing requirements (Section 14(1)(b) through (h)): - a) Adds pumped storage, battery storage and other options to the assessment of how to integrate renewable resources.

-- b) Adds an assessment and ten-year forecast of availability of regional generation and transmission capacity. - c) Requires utilities to determine resource adequacy metrics for the resource plan consistent with the forecasts. - d) Adds a forecast of distributed energy resources that may be installed by customers along with an assessment of their effect on load and operations. - e) Utilities must identify the appropriate resource adequacy requirement and measurement metric consistent with prudent utility practice in implementing sections 3 through 5. - f) Integrates demand forecasts, resource evaluations and the resource adequacy requirements into a long-range supply and conservation mix at the lowest reasonable cost. - g) Using the cumulative impact analysis required by section 24, utilities must assess energy/non-energy impacts to vulnerable populations and impacted communities. - 4) Requires a 10-year clean energy action plan (CEAP) that identifies specific actions that will be taken, consistent with the IRP, to achieve targets/standards.
-(Section 14(1)(1)) - a) CEAPs must be informed by the 10-year Conservation Potential Assessment (CPA), establish a resource adequacy requirement, identify potential cost-effective DR and load management programs, identify RE, NE and DER that may be acquired and how each will contribute to meeting resource adequacy, identify needs for new or expanded bulk transmission and distribution facilities and identify how and to what extent the utility might need to rely on alternative compliance options. - 5) All utilities shall consider the social cost of greenhouse gas (GHG) emissions (SCC) when developing IRPs and CEAPs and must incorporate the SCC as a cost adder when evaluating and selecting conservation policies, programs and targets; developing IPRs and CEAPs; and evaluating and selecting intermediate-term and long-term resource options.
-(Section 14(3)(a)) - 6) Defines methane and other hydrocarbons derived from landfills, wastewater treatment facilities, anaerobic digesters, and qualified biomass as non-emitting for purposes of applying the SCC.
-(Section 14(3)(b)) - 7) COUs can join together with a joint operating agency to develop and implement a joint CEAP.
-(Section 14(4)) - 8) The UTC or the governing body may require a utility to make the planning data input files available in native format.
-(Section 14(10)(a) and (b))
+(Section 6(1)(c) and 6(2)(b)) - Updates IRP existing requirements (Section 14(1)(b) through (h)): - Adds pumped storage, battery storage and other options to the assessment of how to integrate renewable resources. - Adds an assessment and ten-year forecast of availability of regional generation and transmission capacity. - Requires utilities to determine resource adequacy metrics for the resource plan consistent with the forecasts. - Adds a forecast of distributed energy resources that may be installed by customers along with an assessment of their effect on load and operations. - Utilities must identify the appropriate resource adequacy requirement and measurement metric consistent with prudent utility practice in implementing sections 3 through 5. - Integrates demand forecasts, resource evaluations and the resource adequacy requirements into a long-range supply and conservation mix at the lowest reasonable cost. - Using the cumulative impact analysis required by section 24, utilities must assess energy/non-energy impacts to vulnerable populations and impacted communities. - Requires a 10-year clean energy action plan (CEAP) that identifies specific actions that will be taken, consistent with the IRP, to achieve targets/standards.
+(Section 14(1)(1)) - CEAPs must be informed by the 10-year Conservation Potential Assessment (CPA), establish a resource adequacy requirement, identify potential cost-effective DR and load management programs, identify RE, NE and DER that may be acquired and how each will contribute to meeting resource adequacy, identify needs for new or expanded bulk transmission and distribution facilities and identify how and to what extent the utility might need to rely on alternative compliance options.